Understanding the causes of dandruff with D-LAB

 A diet rich in essential nutrients helps maintain a healthy scalp and prevent the appearance of dandruff.
 Nutritional deficiencies can weaken the scalp and promote their development.

-If dandruff persists despite the use of anti-dandruff shampoos and home remedies, it may be helpful to consult a dermatologist.
+If dandruff persists despite using anti-dandruff shampoos and home remedies, it may be helpful to consult a dermatologist.
 They can prescribe stronger treatments, such as medicated shampoos or topical steroids, and check for other underlying conditions like psoriasis or eczema.

 Stress can worsen dandruff in some people.
 Stress reduction techniques such as meditation, regular exercise, and good time management can help reduce symptoms.

 Stress can disrupt hormonal balance and weaken the immune system, which can promote the appearance of dandruff.
-Managing stress is therefore crucial for maintaining a healthy scalp.
+Managing stress is therefore crucial to maintaining a healthy scalp.

 III.
 D-LAB dietary supplements suitable for dandruff